Originally published in 2025; updated for 2026 to reflect how labs integrate software, systems, tools, and procurement at scale.

 Top 2026 options:

-Lab management tools such as LIMS and ELNs focus on experiments and data inside the lab, while procurement platforms focus on supplier sourcing, ordering, approvals, and spend visibility.
-For a deeper breakdown of how these systems differ, see our comparison of LIMS vs ELN vs ZAGENO.
+Lab management systems and tools (LIMs and ELNS) focus on experiments and data inside the lab, while procurement platforms focus on supplier sourcing, ordering, and spend visibility outside the lab.

 There is no single tool that manages every aspect of a modern lab.